SunsetQuest/NewtonPlus-Fast-BigInteger-and-BigFloat-Square-Root/README.md

 * Peter Lawrey, Dec 10 2010  [https://stackoverflow.com/questions/4407839/how-can-i-find-the-square-root-of-a-java-biginteger/4407948#4407948](https://stackoverflow.com/questions/4407839/how-can-i-find-the-square-root-of-a-java-biginteger/4407948#4407948)
 * Mar 23 ‘16 at 20:15 [https://stackoverflow.com/a/36187890/2352507](https://stackoverflow.com/a/36187890/2352507)

-### Optimization: Using the hardware’s double square root to initialize the first 53 bits of larger numbers
+### Optimization - Using the hardwares double square root to initialize the first 53 bits of larger numbers

 If we want to find the square root of a larger number that is over the 53-bits we can get directly from the hardware, we can just reduce the size by right shifting it, then do the hardware square root, then re-inflate the size by left shifting.
 This will leave us with the answer but only with the first 53 bits.